Joseph P. Kinneary U.S. Courthouse

 The Kinneary Courthouse offers three conference rooms with capacities of 20 to 60 people.
 Each room features a conference phone, with a projector and podium available upon request.
 Contact Property Manager Karen Beaty for reservations.
 The building also offers a cafeteria vending stand on the first floor and a federal tenant fitness center in the basement.

 The Kinneary Courthouse is mainly occupied by the U.S. District Court and Sixth Circuit Court of Appeals.
 The U.S. Marshals, Attorneys, Probation, and Pre-Trial Services also have offices in the courthouse.
-In the latest (2015) Tenant Satisfaction Survey, 55% of respondents gave a four or five rating (on a five-point scale) for the facility and GSA services.

 History and Architecture